uros-urosevic/ddex-presentation/PITCHME.md

 The file name of the FtpAcknowledgementMessage for each Batch shall be the string ACK_  the date and time that the Batch is placed on the ftp server, followed by an underscore and the ReleaseId.
 The file shall have an .xml file extension.
 The NewReleaseMessages shall be named using the same ErnMessageId as used for the enclosing folder with an .xml file extension.

-Example of Server Organisation and File Naming Convention (informative)
+Example of Server Organisation and File Naming Convention

 <https://kb.ddex.net/pages/viewpage.action?pageId=7210313>